 - 1. Garrison, fur, or watch cap (appropriate to season); hat wreath and hat band if applicable - 2.
-Navy blue shirt (short or long-sleeve Armorskin polo-style) with embroidered name and embroidered badge on front. - a.
+Navy blue shirt with embroidered name and embroidered badge on front. - a.
 Top button only to remain unbuttoned - b.
 Shirts for sergeants and command will have appropriate rank designation of gold-colored pins, embroidered rank, or gold chevrons - c.
-Navy blue undershirt/t-shirt required - d.
+Navy-blue undershirt/t-shirt required - d.
 May be worn with SPPD embroidered turtleneck - 3.
-Four-pocket or six-pocket navy blue trouser pants
+Four-pocket or six-pocket navy blue trouser pants - 4.
+Duty belt or alternate black belt (2" or greater) with handgun and holster - 5.
+Black shoes or boots

-- 4. Duty belt or alternate black belt (2" or greater) with handgun and holster - 5.
-Black shoes or boots - 6.
-Blauer style jacket, leather jacket, high-visibility, rain gear, or fleece jacket (if worn). - 7.
+- 6. Blauer style jacket, leather jacket, high-visibility, rain gear, or fleece jacket (if worn). - 7.
 Sweater: Pullover or cardigan style (if worn) - 8.
 Body Worn Camera (BWC) is required under circumstances dictated by G.O.
 442.18.

-Sworn staff approved for the Administrative configuration may utilize a LBV or EVC when leaving a secured police facility.
+Sworn staff approved for the administrative configuration may utilize a LBV or EVC when leaving a secure police facility.